Figures logo

 Share

-If you’re serious about paying your employees fairly, a pay equity analysis is the most crucial tool in your belt.
-After all, you can’t correct inequities if you don’t know they’re there.
+If you’re serious about paying your employees fairly, a pay equity analysis is the most crucial tool in your belt – you can’t correct inequities if you don’t know they’re there.
+And with the EU Pay Transparency Directive coming into force in June 2026, it’s now a compliance requirement for many employers, too.

 What is a pay equity analysis?